Evannessa/Journal-To-Canvas-Slideshow/README.md

 # Roadmap

-Might add some more configuration options for the sizing of the tile compared to the canvas.
+Might add some configuration options for the sizing of the tile compared to the canvas.

 # Code Explanation